On Wednesday, the effectively stymied a proposal to build a garage on Compromise Street.

 "I don’t believe the city has done its due diligence," said Teresa Birge, a board member, prior to voting.

 Arnett said the property is still in the city's master plan for the city dock's revitalization.
-But it is still unclear how the council, which passed its own memorandum of understanding with Compromise LLC last Monday, will proceed.
+But it is still unclear how the council, which with Compromise LLC last Monday, will proceed.

 "This puts a huge cramp in the plans," Arnett said.